Invidious Comparisons: Ranking and Selection as Compound Decisions: The Compound Decision Framework

-Having seen that the upper bound on the complexity of the NPMLE $\hat G$ was only $\OO (\log n)$, one might begin to wonder whether $\OO (\log n)$ mixtures are ``complex enough'' to adequately represent the process that generated our observed data. \citeasnoun{PW20} also address this concern: they note that for any sub-Gaussian $G$, there exists a discrete distribution, $G_k$, with $k = \OO ( \log n)$ atoms, such that for $f_k = \varphi * G_k$, the total variation distance, $TV(f, f_k) = o (1/n)$, and consequently there is no statistical justification for considering estimators of $G$ whose complexity grows more rapidly than $\OO (\log n)$.
+Having seen that the upper bound on the complexity of the NPMLE $\hat G$ was only $\OO (\log n)$, one might wonder whether $\OO (\log n)$ mixtures are ``complex enough'' to adequately represent the process that generated our observed data. \citeasnoun{PW20} also address this concern: they note that for any sub-Gaussian $G$, there exists a discrete distribution, $G_k$, with $k = \OO ( \log n)$ atoms, such that for $f_k = \varphi * G_k$, the total variation distance, $TV(f, f_k) = o (1/n)$, and consequently there is no statistical justification for considering estimators of $G$ whose complexity grows more rapidly than $\OO (\log n)$.
 This observation is related to recent literature on generative adversarial networks, e.g. \citeasnoun{AIMM20}, that target models and estimators that, when simulated, successfully mimic observed data.
-This viewpoint also underlies the innovative monograph of \citeasnoun{Davies}.

-Other nonparametric maximum likelihood estimators for $G$ are potentially also of interest. \citeasnoun{E16} and \citeasnoun{E19} has proposed an elegant log-spline sieve approach that yields a smooth estimate of $G$; this has advantages especially from an inferential perspective, at the cost of reintroducing the task of selecting tuning parameters.
+Other nonparametric maximum likelihood estimators for $G$ are potentially also of interest. \citeasnoun{E16} has proposed an elegant log-spline sieve approach that yields smooth estimates of $G$; this has advantages especially from an inferential perspective, at the cost of reintroducing the task of selecting tuning parameters.
 An early proposal of \citeasnoun{LL91} merged parametric empirical Bayes estimation of $G$ with an EM step that pulled the parametric estimate back toward the NPMLE.

-Given an estimate, $\hat G$, it is straightforward to compute posterior distributions for each of sample observations, or for that matter, for out-of-sample observations.
+Given an estimate, $\hat G$, it is straightforward to compute posterior distributions for each sample observation, or for that matter, for out-of-sample observations.
 In effect, we have estimated the prior, as in \citeasnoun{Robbins.51} binary means problem, but we have ignored the variability of $\hat G$ when we adopt plug-in procedures that use it.
-This may account for the improved performance of \textit{smoothed} estimates of $G$ in certain inferential problems, as conjectured in \citeasnoun{K20}.
+This may account for the improved performance of \textit{smoothed} estimates of $G$ in certain inferential problems, as conjectured in \citeasnoun{K20} and studied in more detail in \citeasnoun{JZ21}.
 In the sequel we will compare ranking and selection procedures based on various functionals of these posterior distributions.
 A leading example is the posterior mean, but ranking and selection problems suggest other functionals of potential interest.

 If we are asked to estimate the $\theta_i$'s subject to quadratic loss, and assuming standard Gaussian noise, the Bayes rule is given by the posterior mean,

 \citeasnoun{efron.11} refers to this as Tweedie's formula, it appears in \citeasnoun{Robbins.56} credited to M.C.K.
 Tweedie.
 Appendix A of \citeasnoun{Haydn} provides an elementary derivation.
 The nonlinear shrinkage term takes a particularly simple affine form when $G$ happens to be Gaussian, since in this case $f$ is itself also Gaussian and the formula reduces to well-known linear shrinkage variants of classical Stein rules.